samtools/tabix/README.md

 ```

 ### 2D indexing & query on the above file
 2D indexing with tabix on chromosome pair (-s2 -d6) and the position of the first chromosome (b3).
 For full 2D query, also add -u7 and -v7, the start and end positions of the second coordinate.
-They are not used for indexing par se, but the column index is stored as part of the index, which allows full 2D query through individual comparisons.
+They are not used for indexing per se, but the column index is stored as part of the index, which allows full 2D query through individual comparisons.
 ```
 ./tabix -f -s2 -d6 -b3 -e3 -u7 -v7 merged_nodup.tab.chrblock_sorted.txt.gz
 ```